Mesoscopic fluctuations in entanglement dynamics

 \section{Time evolution of generic entanglement probes for $\boldsymbol{L\rightarrow\infty}$}

-For a generic entanglement probe $O$ such as $S$ and $S_n$, as shown in Secs.~\ref{sec:applications_distribution_EE} and \ref{sec:numerical_tests} its variance obeys the same scaling law as Eq.~(\ref{eq:118}).
-(Note that the unimportant coefficients $a,b$ in Eq.~(\ref{eq:118}) change, when $S$ is replaced by $O$.)
-As a result, at fixed $L_A$ a vanishing variance results in the limit $L\rightarrow\infty$, i.e.,
+For a generic entanglement probe $O$ such as $S$ and $S_n$, as shown in Supplementary Notes $6$ and $7$ its variance obeys the same scaling law as Supplementary Eq.~(\ref{eq:118}).
+(Note that the unimportant coefficients $a,b$ in Supplementary Eq.~(\ref{eq:118}) change, when $S$ is replaced by $O$.)
+As a result, at fixed $L_A$ a vanishing variance results in the limit $L\rightarrow\infty$, i.e.

 Because $O(t)$ is continuous in time, $O(t)\neq \langle O\rangle$ cannot occur in a zero measure set.
 Therefore, $(O(t)-\langle O\rangle)^2$ must decay for sufficiently large $t$ (otherwise the limit does not exist), but this contradicts the quasiperiodic behavior of $O(t)$.
-So the only possibility for Eq.~(\ref{eq:173}) to hold is that there exists a critical time $t_c$, such that
+So the only possibility for Supplementary Eq.~(\ref{eq:173}) to hold is that there exists a critical time $t_c$, such that